polarityio/google-compute-engine/README.md

 Before you can use the Polarity Google Compute Engine Integration you will need to go to the [Google Developers Console](https://console.developers.google.com/) and create a new project.
 Provide a name for your project and an ID, which can be generated as well.

-After the project has been created, from the left menu, select `Credentials`, then `Create credentials`.
-Select `Service account key` from the type of credentials list.
-After this, choose `New service account` from the dropdown and name the service account `polarity-google-compute-engine`.
-Under the role selection, choose `Service Accounts -> Service Account User`.
+After the project has been created, from the left menu, select `Credentials`, then `Create credentials`, then `Service account`.
+Fill in the service account name (e.g., `polarity-google-compute-engine`) an optional description and then click on the "CREATE" button.

 ![image](images/1_create_service_account.png)

 ### Create JSON Key

-After the service account is created you will need to navigate to the service and click on the `KEYS` tab.
+After the service account is created you will need to navigate to the service account and click on the `KEYS` tab.

 ![image](images/2_create_key.png)